Streaming Engine Quick Start

 - Run the streaming module tests with

-mvn -pl fluxion-core -am testto validate connectors and executors before deploying. - Try the runnable demos in
+mvn -pl fluxion-connect -am testto validate connectors and executors before deploying. - Try the runnable demo in